1. Pulumi Templates

 Deploying the project

 The template requires no additional configuration.
 By default, it will install an Nginx ingress controller with Helm.
-Once the new project is created, you can deploy it immediately with pulumi up:
+Once the new project is created, you can deploy it with pulumi up:

 $ pulumi up